axios/axios/README.md

 var instance = axios.create();

 // Override timeout default for the library
-// Now all requests will wait 2.5 seconds before timing out instance.defaults.timeout = 2500;
+// Now all requests using this instance will wait 2.5 seconds before timing out instance.defaults.timeout = 2500;

 // Override timeout for this request as it's known to take a long time